 by Veronica Vaiti, LCSW-R

 An inconceivable, horrific violent event happens.
-We are startled, Paris Attackfrightened and move to band together, rise up to face the wickedness of it all, hearts heavy searching for what we can do whether its hands on support or sending prayers and a vigil from far away.
+We are startled, frightened and move to band together, rise up to face the wickedness of it all, hearts heavy searching for what we can do whether its hands on support or sending prayers and a vigil from far away.
 The need for connection and support is inborn and in times of crisis it’s hard to ignore and a necessity for healing.

 The attacks in Paris, random stabbings in Israel, shootings in Mali, or insert name of yet another school shooting (writing “another” before school shooting is just sickening), it’s nearly impossible to not feel the effects and reverberations of innocent lives lost utterly unnecessarily.
 And yet for some, it’s just too much to bear and so they go numb, turn away or shrink into overwhelming panic.